AdamHess/TrainingMaterials/README.md

 Many resources are free, however, Pluralsight and O'Reilly Online accounts are heavily referenced, and recommended.
 These paid resources are well worth their cost.

+As of 2023, you can get an O'Reilly and Pluralsight subscription with an ACM membership for about $175/yr

 # Git